awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 ![AWS Tracking Application](images/pic1a.png)

 #### Application functionality
-A user can perform these tasks in the **DynamoDB Item Tracker** application:
+A user can perform these tasks in the **MongoDB Item Tracker** application:

 + Enter an item
 + View all items